 We didn't know how diseases spread at that point.

-And according to a 1993 report in the journal Clinical Infectious Disease, quote, two-thirds of the approximately 660,000 deaths of soldiers were caused by uncontrolled infectious disease and epidemics played a major role in halting several major campaigns.
+And according to a 1993 report in the journal Clinical Infectious Disease, quote, two-thirds of the approximately 660,000 deaths of soldiers were caused by uncontrolled infectious disease, and epidemics played a major role in halting several major campaigns.

-This article estimates that these diseases prolong the war.
+This article estimates that these diseases prolonged the war by as much as two years.

 Soldiers in the Civil War had to deal with outbreaks of measles, malaria, smallpox, and a bunch of other conditions that doctors at the time had no idea what to do with or how to prevent.